StuartRiffle/ragtag-tiger/README.md

 ```
 On Windows, activate the environment with `.venv\Scripts\activate.bat`

-You can also use [conda](https://conda.io) to manage the Python environment.
+You could also use [conda](https://conda.io) to manage the Python environment.
+Just use something.

 ### 4) Install dependencies
 ```